The Shift From Content To Purpose: A Continuum of Choice

 - identifies challenges or problems

-- chooses strategies and people to develop action plan for advocacy
+- chooses strategies and people to develop an action plan for advocacy

 - self-regulates learning based on passion and purpose